George Fraser Kerr: Later life

 After being discharged from the CEF in July 1919, Kerr returned to Toronto and began working for a company supplying metals.
 He was involved in the local militia, serving in the Toronto Regiment in which he was a captain.
 He died on 8 December 1929 at his home in Toronto of carbon monoxide poisoning.
 Survived by his wife and daughter, he was buried at Toronto's Mount Pleasant Cemetery with military honours.

 Medals and legacy

 Kerr's VC is displayed at the Canadian War Museum in Ottawa, along with his MM, MC and bar, and his campaign medals: the British War Medal, and Victory Medal.
-There are at least two memorials in his memory; a plaque in Valour Place, Cambridge, in Ontario, and one erected by the Royal Canadian Legion at Centennial Park, in his hometome of Deseronto.
+There are at least two memorials in his memory; a plaque in Valour Place, Cambridge, in Ontario, and one erected by the Royal Canadian Legion at Centennial Park, in his hometown of Deseronto.